vanabharath2005/Ex-3-CD-Lab/README.md

 # OUTPUT
 <img width="1920" height="1080" alt="Screenshot (154)" src="https://github.com/user-attachments/assets/f2072eb4-eaf8-4fba-aca7-64ba9f00be29" />
 # RESULT
-A YACC program to recognize a valid arithmetic expression that uses operator +,-,* and / is executed successfully and the output is verified.
+a YACC program to recognize a valid arithmetic expression that uses operator +,-,* and / is executed successfully and the output is verified.